snowplow/snowplow-javascript-tracker/api-docs/docs/react-native-tracker/react-native-tracker.api.md

 // @public
 export interface EventStoreIterator {
-    // Warning: (ae-forgotten-export) The symbol "EventStoreIteratorNextResult" needs to be exported by the entry point index.module.d.ts
+    // Warning: (ae-forgotten-export) The symbol "EventStoreIteratorNextResult" needs to be exported by the entry point index.d.ts
     next: () => Promise<EventStoreIteratorNextResult>;
 }